alexmiccoli/fhnw-mscbis-mt-onto/readme.md

 - `ontologies` : the ontology repository from Metaphactory
 - `scripts` : PHP files for data manipulations and SPARQL preparation

-Please note that the files in `/metaphactory_backup` are not meant to be read outside Metaphactory but as a backup to be re-imported in Metaphactory if needed.
+Please note that the files in `metaphactory_backup` are not meant to be read outside Metaphactory but as a backup to be re-imported in Metaphactory if needed.
-Do not edit files in the `/ontologies` folder of the Master branch directly.
-Instead create a new branch, then test if everything works in Metaphactory and then merge the branch to Master.
+Do not edit files in the `ontologies` folder of the Master branch directly.
+Instead, create a new branch, then test if everything works in Metaphactory and then merge the branch to Master.

 ## Running PHP Scripts

 To run the PHP scripts, you first need to import the data from `data/db.sql` as a MySQL database.
 Then, copy scripts/config.tpl.php to `scripts/config.php` and enter the needed information.
 Then, navigate to the needed script from your browser.
-Note: The contents of `scripts/` must be placed in a location accessible for your PHP engine.
+Note: The contents of `scripts` must be placed in a location accessible for your PHP engine.

 ## Contact